realestateams/aws-mobile-appsync-sdk-js/README.md

-import AWSAppSyncClient from 'aws-appsync' import AppSyncConfig from './aws-exports' import { ApolloProvider } from 'react-apollo' import { Rehydrated } from 'aws-appsync-react' // this needs to also be installed when working with React
+import AWSAppSyncClient from 'aws-appsync' import AppSyncConfig from './aws-exports' import { ApolloProvider } from 'react-apollo' import { Rehydrated } from 'reams-aws-appsync-react' // this needs to also be installed when working with React

 import App from './App'